Common Symptoms of Kidney Problems

-Did you know that the majority of individuals that suffer from kidney problems aren’t aware that they do?
+Did you know that the majority of individuals who suffer from kidney problems aren’t aware of it?
 This is because the first symptoms are nearly imperceptible.

 Knowledge is power: signs that you could suffer from kidney problems

 This will make treatment more effective and shorter lasting.
-Below are the most common signs that an individual is suffering from kidney failure, which is why it is important that you pay attention.
+Below are the most common signs that an individual may be suffering from kidney failure, which is why it’s important that you pay attention.

-If you suffer from at least two or three of these, you needn’t worry unnecessarily, but you should see your doctor so they can perform a blood and urine test.
+If you suffer from at least two or three of these, you don’t necessarily need to worry.
+But you should see your doctor so they can perform a blood and urine test.

 - Swelling: when your kidneys aren’t working correctly, they cannot remove extra liquids, which is why they accumulate in the body.
 This creates inflammation in the legs, ankles, hands and face.

 - Fatigue: When the kidneys are healthy, they produce a chemical known as erythropoietin.
 This is responsible for the body creating red blood cells, which are in charge of transporting oxygen to the blood.
 As your kidneys begin to fail, so does the body’s production of this hormone.
 Then your muscles and mind grow tired more quickly than normal.
-Patients have neither the energy nor the desire to do things, they sleep a lot, they feel exhausted, weak, and easily become winded.
+Patients have neither the energy nor the desire to do things – they sleep a lot, they feel exhausted, weak, and easily become winded.
 This symptom could also be known as anemia, and is due to a lack of dietary iron.

 - Metallic taste in the mouth or ammonia-smelling breath: whenever waste accumulates in the blood (this is called uremia), the taste of food could change and cause bad bread.
 Some patients realize that they no longer like the taste of meat, or they lose weight because they don’t feel like eating.
-Throughout any moment of the day they have a bad taste in their mouth, which cannot be solved by brushing ones teeth, rinsing with mouth wash, chewing gum, etc.
+Throughout any moment of the day they have a bad taste in their mouth, which cannot be solved by brushing one’s teeth, rinsing with mouth wash, chewing gum, etc.

 - Shortness of breath: Difficulty breathing.
 This could be related to a lung dysfunction in two separate ways.
-Firstly, because the excess fluid that they can’t eliminate begins to accumulate in the lungs, and secondly, because of anemia (lack of red blood cells to transport oxygen to the blood), could leave the body weakened and short of breath.
+Firstly, because the excess fluid that can’t be eliminated begins to accumulate in the lungs, and secondly, because of anemia (lack of red blood cells to transport oxygen to the blood), could leave the body weakened and short of breath.
 This can be experienced without performing any sort of exercise or effort, simply when sitting or lying down without doing anything else.